DukeRobotics/documentation/docker/README.md

     ssh -XY -p 2200 duke@192.168.1.1
     ```
     * The password is 'robotics'
-    * **Note:** If you are using Windows Home, you should have installed docker toolbox.
+    * **Note:** If you are using Windows Home, you should have installed Docker Toolbox for Windows.
 This means that the docker container is running inside a virtual machine instead of directly on your computer.
 Run `docker-machine ip` to get the ip address of the virtual machine, and ssh to that ip instead of localhost.
     ```bash
     ssh -XY -p 2200 duke@[your ip]
     ```